fenago/ml-scikit-keras-tensorflow/labs/lab_4.md

 line segment joining them never crosses the curve.
 This implies that there are no local minima, just one global minimum.
-It is also a continuous function with a slope that never changes abruptly.^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch04.html) These two facts have a great consequence: Gradient
+It is also a continuous function with a slope that never changes abruptly.
+^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch04.html) These two facts have a great consequence: Gradient
 Descent is guaranteed to approach arbitrarily close the global minimum (if you wait long enough and if the learning rate is not too high).